A short summary of the gold rush miners who helped shape the West.

 Clip: Vancouver Daily World (1907) Vancouver, British Columbia

-Among the motley crew of travellers was a new generation of miners, arriving in the frozen North with nothing more than their supplies and determination, ready to stake their claim.
-Their gold fever was contagious, but their foolhardy inexperience contrasted with the seasoned miners of old who, aside from their gear, had also brought along their etiquette, mining knowledge, and, most importantly, their skills for surviving in the wilderness.
-There was a lot to be learned.
+Among the motley crew of arctic gold-seekers was a new generation of miners, arriving in the frozen North with nothing more than their supplies and determination, ready to stake their claim.
+Their excitement was contagious, but their inexperience contrasted with that of the seasoned miners of old who brought their gear, etiquette, mining knowledge, and, most importantly, skills for surviving in the wilderness.
+For the newcomers, there was a lot to learn.

 "1907::From Cheechako to Sourdough"